ThePillenwerfer/dosbox-x-32-bit/README.md

 There are other ./build-whatever scripts available for different situations.

+Now a load of meaningless text will appear on your screen that's scrolling too quickly to read.
+Some of it will look like error messages but don't matter.
 A good while later that should finish and you’ll have a binary called `dosbox-x` in the `/src` sub-directory.
 You can test that by typing:—

 	src/dosbox-x